Counselling

 Relationships

-Relationships change with new life stages.
-You may feel distant, unheard, or unsure how to reconnect.
+Relationships often shift during major life experiences such as pregnancy, parenting or loss.
+You may feel distant, misunderstood, or unsure how to reconnect.

 What this might look like: